RubenGres/Seg2Sat/README.md

 ## Download the model

-The trained weights are available on HuggingFace [here](https://huggingface.co/rgres/sd-controlnet-aerialdreams)
+The trained weights for the ControlNet model are available on HuggingFace [here](https://huggingface.co/rgres/Seg2Sat-sd-controlnet)

 ## About the dataset